The Good Life

 The exhibition took place on two floors.
 The first floor hosted a large-scale double screen video installation where the project is introduced in detail.
 Carly Wijs, acting as a real estate agent in the video, guides the potential buyers / residents in the premises of the building while introducing the possible usage of the space in modern living.
 The physical space constructed in the film is a blending of three different locations as one.
 The actually discontinuous places brought into continuity in filmic space, form a new feeling especially while wandering in the premises of Arnolfini.
 In the moment of walking through Arnolfini’s empty exhibition rooms, happens a shift in perception where the existing space becomes the imaginary of the artwork.
 The walls no longer carry the artworks or the institution no longer put things on display but it becomes the object of display.
 They implement the fetish condition of an art institution in the sense that the object of desire is no longer more important than its imaginary.
 Hence in the future of Arnolfini, the content is spooned off while the façade remains as a reference, still keeping the impact.

-(Excerpts from: Fatosh Ustek, The Good Life of Vermeir& Heiremans, H<ART, June 2009)
+(Excerpts from: Fatosh Ustek, The Good Life by Vermeir & Heiremans, H<ART, June 2009)